About School Psychology at Rider University

 Rider University has one of the finest school psychology programs in the region for several reasons:

-The School Psychology Program is one of only four programs in New Jersey to hold full accreditation from the National Association of School Psychologists (NASP).
+The School Psychology Program is one of only five specialist level programs in New Jersey to hold full accreditation from the National Association of School Psychologists (NASP)

 Students are actively recruited by employers and typically find jobs either before or shortly after graduation.